Aigul31/Onppark-Mvp/replit.md

-# OnPark
+# OnPark MVP

 ## Overview

-OnPark is a social location-based mobile web application that allows users to share their current status and location with others.
+OnPark is a social location-based application that allows users to share their current status and location with others.
 The app enables users to create profiles, post location-based statuses (like "having coffee", "walking", "traveling"), and view other users' activities on an interactive map.
-The application is designed as a mobile-first Progressive Web App (PWA) with Telegram Mini App integration capabilities.
+The application is now fully migrated to Vercel + Supabase architecture with comprehensive Telegram Mini App integration.

 ## User Preferences